Mayoral elections in Lubbock

 Elections are held in Lubbock, Texas to elect the city's mayor.
 Currently, such elections are regularly scheduled to elect mayors to two-year terms.

 Elections before 2006

 2006

 The 2006 Lubbock mayoral election was held on May 13, 2006, to elect the mayor of Lubbock, Texas.
 It saw the election of David Miller as the 32nd mayor of Lubbock.

 2008

 The 2008 Lubbock mayoral election was held on May 10, 2008, to elect the mayor of Lubbock, Texas.
-It saw the election of Tom Martin as the 33rd mayor of Lubbock defeating the one term incumbent mayor David Miller.
+It saw the election of Tom Martin as the 33rd mayor of Lubbock; he defeated the one-term incumbent mayor David Miller.

 2010

 The 2010 Lubbock mayoral election was held on May 8, 2010, to elect the mayor of Lubbock, Texas.
 It saw the reelection of Tom Martin.

 2012

 The 2012 Lubbock mayoral election was held on May 12, 2012, to elect the mayor of Lubbock, Texas.
 It saw the election of Glen Robertson, who unseated incumbent mayor Tom Martin.